saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

     ![Screenshot of the Server Manager.
 In the left pane, Local Server is selected.
 In the right, Properties (For LabVM) pane, the IE Enhanced Security Configuration, which is set to On, is highlighted.](./media/windows-server-manager-ie-enhanced-security-configuration.png "Server Manager")

-8. In the Internet Explorer Enhanced Security Configuration dialog, select **Off** under both Administrators and Users, and then select **OK**.
+8. In the Internet Explorer Enhanced Security Configuration dialog, verify that this feature is off for both Administrators and Users.

     ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box, with Administrators set to Off.](./media/internet-explorer-enhanced-security-configuration-dialog.png "Internet Explorer Enhanced Security Configuration dialog box")

 9. Open a web browser on your JumpBox, navigate to <https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms> and then select the **Download SQL Server Management Studio (SSMS).x** link to download the latest version of SSMS.

+   >**Note**: If you receive a prompt from Internet Explorer regarding whether or not to use the recommended settings, do not use them.
+This will avoid any challenges encountered with downloading installers from the web.

    ![The Download SQL Server Management Studio (SSMS) link is highlighted on the page specified above.](media/download-ssms.png "Download SSMS")